Submit manuscript...

 Introduction

 Insulin is a polypeptide hormone synthesized by the beta cells of the lest of Langerhans in pancreas.
-It is the major anabolic hormone participating in the regulation of homeostasis [1-5].
-The insulin analogues are an altered type of insulin wich perform action as human insulin in terms of glycemic control [6-8].
-They are obtained by genetic engineering through alterations in the natural amino acid sequence of human insulin, changing its absorption, distribution, metabolism, and excretion [9-12].
-Lispro and glargine are types of insulin analogues (rapid and long-acting, respectively) commercialized for subcutaneous administration.
-In brazil lispro insulin is commercialized under the brand name Humalogâ, by Eli Lilly do Brasil, and glargine under the brand name Lantusâ by Sanofi-Aventis Ltda [13,14].
+It is the major anabolic hormone participating in the regulation of homeostasis.1–5 The insulin analogues are an altered type of insulin wich perform action as human insulin in terms of glycemic control.6–8 They are obtained by genetic engineering through alterations in the natural amino acid sequence of human insulin, changing its absorption, distribution, metabolism, and excretion.9–12 Lispro and glargine are types of insulin analogues (rapid and long-acting, respectively) commercialized for subcutaneous administration.
+In brazil lispro insulin is commercialized under the brand name Humalogâ, by Eli Lilly do Brasil, and glargine under the brand name Lantusâ by Sanofi-Aventis Ltda.13,14

 Several analytical procedures are available in the literature for the analysis of insulin and its analogues.
-These methods are immunoassay [15-18], high performance liquid chromatography [19-25], and mass spectrometry [26-30].
-According to the pharmacopeial method for the determination of insulin lispro, the mobile phase is constituted by phosphate buffer solution 0.1mol/L (pH 2.3) and acetonitrile.
+These methods are immunoassay,15–18 high performance liquid chromatography,19–25 and mass spectrometry.26–30 According to the pharmacopeial method for the determination of insulin lispro, the mobile phase is constituted by phosphate buffer solution 0.1mol/L (pH 2.3) and acetonitrile.
 Retention time (Rt) is estimated to be 25 minutes and temperature of the column maintained to 40ºC (19-23).
 No pharmacopeial method was found to the determination of glargine insulin.

 The development of methods in HPLC for the determination of drugs has received considerable attention in recent years because of their importance in quality control in pharmaceutical analysis.
-Pharmacopeial assays still rely quite heavily on direct UV spectroscopy but in quality control the detection by UV spectrophotometry is usually combined with a preliminary separation by HPLC [31].
+Pharmacopeial assays still rely quite heavily on direct UV spectroscopy but in quality control the detection by UV spectrophotometry is usually combined with a preliminary separation by HPLC.31

 Ideally, the buffer should transmit light at or below 220 nm so as to allow low-UV detection.
 All of the buffers, except citrate meet this criterion.
 However, buffer absorbance at low wavelengths can be strongly increased by the presence of impurities.
 Some buffers degrade on standing and may increase their UV absorbance during storage on long-term use, and are able to interact with the sample or the stationary phase by means of ion pairing.
-It should be noted that a change in buffer could result in a change in selectivity [32,33].
+It should be noted that a change in buffer could result in a change in selectivity.32,33

 In this work, the parameters developed for the determination of insulin analogues did not employed buffer, and the mobile phase (methanol/water, 70:30) used is simple and advantageous; the most quality control applications can be carried out with methanol/water as a mobile phase.
+For this reason, the purpose of the present work was to describe the development and validation of the simple and accurate HPLC method for the analysis of lispro and glargine insulin analogues in pharmaceutical preparations.

 Insulin lispro (lot9074) and glargine insulin (lot73A) reference solutions with assigned purity of 100UI/mL as well the pharmaceutical preparations (injections) were generous donated by Eli Lilly (São Paulo, Brazil) and Sanofi-Aventis Ltda (São Paulo, Brazil).
 Insulin lispro injection was claimed to contain 100UI/mL of drug and glycerol, metacresol, sodium phosphate, zinc oxide and water as excipient.
 Insulin glargine injection was claimed to contain 100UI/mL of drug and glycerol, cresol, hydrochloric acid, sodium hydroxide, zinc chloride and water as excipient The reference solutions, as well as the pharmaceutical preparations (injections), were always kept protected from light and stored at refrigerator (8ºC).